• Skip to primary navigation

 Of course, you’d need to shake off the rust and practice your shots.

-If you have a friend that’s a professional photographer, ask them if you can shadow them when they work with a client.
+If you have a friend who’s a professional photographer, ask them if you can shadow them when they work with a client.
 Tell them that you’d just like to practice.
 You’d take care of your own food and transportation.

 You can also ask some of your friends to be your models.
-It’s a fun activity to try out while practicing your your angles, lighting, and post-production techniques.
+It’s a fun activity to try out while practicing your angles, lighting, and post-production techniques.

-After you’re more confident with your photos, it’s time to open yourself up for business!
+When you’re more confident with your photos, it’s time to open yourself up for business!
 Start telling people like your family, friends, and coworkers that you now offer photography services at a family-friend rate.

-Cons: Having a portfolio is a must so you’ll need to do some free work to build your portfolio of photos.
+Cons: Having a portfolio is a must, so you’ll need to do some free work to build your portfolio of photos.

-20. Dog Walker
+23. Dog Walker

-Average Salary: $48,800 per year
+Average Salary: $42,474 per year

 Let’s focus on talking about pet-walking apps like Rover and Wag!

-Rover is an app for pet parents, specifically, dogs and cats.
+Rover is an app for pet parents, specifically dogs and cats.
 It’s a platform where you can take care of dogs as a side gig!

-The services offered aren’t limited to walking, you can also do house sitting where you stay for the night in your client’s home taking care of their pets.
-There’s boarding where you take in a pet and let it sleep in your own home.
+The services offered aren’t limited to walking, you can also do house sitting, where you stay for the night in your client’s home taking care of their pets.
+There’s boarding, where you take in a pet and let it sleep in your own home.

 Wag! is much like Rover since it also has different dog-care services.
-If you’re qualified to do proper dog training, Wag! has a 1-on-1 service that can be another source of money besides walking dogs.
+If you’re qualified to do proper dog training, Wag! has a 1-on-1 service that can be another source of income besides walking dogs.

 You should consider getting dog training certifications if you want to gain the trust of pet owners and charge more for your services.
-Companies like Karen Pryor Academy and Certification Council for Professional Dog Trainers can help you get started.
+Companies like Karen Pryor Academy and the Certification Council for Professional Dog Trainers can help you get started.

 Pros: You get to do some exercise as you get paid to walk the dogs.